igcbioinformatics/ADER/material/Practical.md

 ## <a id="LO8.3">LO 8.3 - More complex settings for differential expression: batch effects, blocks</a>

 So far, we just considered the simple case of pairwise comparison, where all samples are independent.
 But we may have cases where the samples are not independent.
 For example, in case of cancer, it is common (and desirable) to have tumor tissue and normal tissue for the same individual.
 In this case, we have paired information that needs to be taken into account in the test.
 There can also be other variables (eg. samples were prepared in different batches) that may confound the differential expression analysis.

-The [edgeR manual](https://www.bioconductor.org/packages/devel/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) contains several examples that explore these issues.
-In the pairwise case, the statistical methods are comparable to a t-test or a fisher exact test.
-Generalized Linear Models (GLM) allow to include information from several variables simultaneously.
-The simple pairwise case can also be considered as a GLM, although the statistical methods applied for the test are different than in the "classic" pairwise model.

 **TASK**: In a first example, we have a classic paired test, with tumor and normal samples for one same case.
 Let's first try a simple pairwise comparison, ignoring the pairing.
 In Galaxy, upload the file 'edgeR_example1_Tuch.tab'.
 First, make the design matrix using the tool "edgeR: Design [...]".
 Define the main Factor we're interested in (Disease), dividing it in two Factor Levels (Tumor, and Normal).
 For each of the levels, select the appropriate count columns from the edgeR_example1_Tuch.tab table (you need to select it as Expression Matrix).
 Click execute (you should now create a design matrix that attributes a group to each of the samples).
 Now, select the tool "edgeR: Differential Gene(Expression) Analysis".
 Select Multigroup as the "Analysis type".
 Select edgeR_example1_Tuch.tab as the expression matrix and the design matrix you previously created.
 As contrast, type "Tumor-Normal" (make sure you use the same names you used for the design matrix).
 Select a few plots (you also need to select the pdf output to visualize them).